Why Do I Have Neck Pain and Stiffness?

 If your neck pain and stiff neck are accompanied by any of the symptoms above, seek immediate medical attention.
 The sooner you can get a doctor to provide medical advice on how to treat your whiplash, the better.

-Aging is a common culprit of neck pain and stiff neck.
-We use our necks daily to carry our heads, look around, and absorb all kinds of impact.
-Contrary to what you may have previously thought, the head is pretty heavy!
 Over the course of your life, this load will take a toll.
 It's only natural that once we reach a certain age, our neck joints and the protective cartilage that cushions the ends of these joints begin to wear down.
 This is essentially what osteoarthritis is—the everyday wear and tear of our joints.

-Arthritis obviously results in neck stiffness and pain.
-But, it can cause other symptoms such as tenderness, loss of mobility, a grating sensation, bone spurs, and swelling.
 Other forms of arthritis, such as rheumatoid arthritis, are caused by an autoimmune disorder rather than everyday wear and tear.
 Rheumatoid arthritis causes the same symptoms as osteoarthritis, except it can affect other parts of your body.
 The most common include your skin, eyes, lungs, heart, kidneys, salivary glands, nerve tissue, bone marrow, and blood vessels.

-While arthritis affects the joints all over your body, cervical spine disorders directly affect the neck bones and the spongy discs between your vertebrae, joints, and other soft tissues.
-These disorders are caused by aging, stress, smoking, and other unhealthy lifestyle habits.
 One of the main symptoms of a cervical spine disorder is neck pain and neck stiffness.
-These symptoms can also be accompanied by pain in the head, jaw, shoulders, arms, legs, numbness, weakness, impaired coordination or balance, difficulty breathing, or loss of bowel and bladder control.
+These symptoms can also be accompanied by pain in the head, jaw, shoulders, arms, & legs, along with numbness, weakness, impaired coordination or balance, difficulty breathing, or loss of bowel and bladder control.
 These kinds of disorders need medical treatment and cannot be treated through simple home remedies.

-Meningitis is a bacterial infection in the fluid membrane of our brain and spinal cord.
-It causes inflammation and stiffening of the neck muscles with a high fever, headache, and nausea.
-Seek immediate medical attention if you notice any of these symptoms, as you might have meningitis.
 There are also two other rare but serious infections that could occur in the cervical spine and vertebral body.
-These are meningococcal disease or vertebral osteomyelitides, and they also cause stiff neck symptoms.
+These are meningococcal diseases or vertebral osteomyelitides, and they also cause stiff neck symptoms.
 Cases of flu and other common viral infections also cause stiff neck or neck pain and are accompanied by fever, nausea, and sensitivity to light.

 Although it is highly unlikely that your neck stiffness is caused by cancer, having a brain tumor around the cerebellum or on the cervical spine can cause severe neck pain and a stiff neck.
 But again, this is extremely rare.
-This is why looking for other symptoms is so important - it will help you whittle away the possible causes, so you don't have to panic about a cancer diagnosis.
-With that said, it is still worth looking into.

 You usually never have to go to a doctor to get a stiff neck checked.
 This ailment usually lasts just a few days and goes away by itself.
-But if the pain and stiffness occur after a fall or an accident or sports injury, seek medical care immediately.
+But if the pain and stiffness occur after a fall or an accident or a sports injury, seek medical care immediately.
 You should also visit the doctor if your experience neck pain alongside any of the symptoms listed below:

 • lump in your neck